NRJaggers/Computer-Vision/README.md

 Project 3: Using normalized correlation and templates to perform template matching and find recurring segments/objects of interest in images.

 Project 4: Implement Harris corner detector to find corners in a checker board and go board.
 Implement a SIFT like feature extractor by creating 128 dimensional descriptors for keypoints found in an image.
 Then match these key points and show differences.

+Project 4: Color analysis of strawberries with RGB, normalized RGB, and HSV as well as segmetation of strawberries using K-means and EM algorithms.